robinboncoeur/Art/docs/writing/1Uh-1stEd.md

 “I can do it now, if you want me to.”

-“Good,” Mara said.
+“Do it,” Mara said.
 “Ten minutes.
 Break it on purpose.”

-Charlie stood, took the log sheet off the clipboard, and walked to the fitting area.
+Charlie lifted the clipboard with the log sheet from its hook, removed the jacket from the mannequin and took both to the fitting area.

+The curtain closed with a crisp snick.

 <hr class="section-break soft" />